 Our mother would never have let us climb the gnarled apple trees to pick fruit for applesauce, but at Granny's we could do just about anything that struck our fancy.
 There were only two rules - you couldn't whine or watch TV.

 I loved to help feed the birds.
 Granny kept birdseed in an enormous Chinese urn that stood majestically in what was known as the map room - my Grandfathers domain.
 It was so tall that I had to stand on a chair to grab the long handled copper scoop to ladle the seeds into my bucket.
 I followed her around on morning rounds to fill the feeders.
 We always left some for the squirrels and raccoons in a hollowed out log.

 I don't have a clear recollection of what plants she grew, but everything in her garden delighted my senses - the feel of wet grass tickling my toes, the sounds of cooing morning doves and buzzing bees.
 The earthy smells of damp soil and the sweet scent of phlox can take me right back there.

 Her garden practices reflected the love and respect she had for nature.
 Nurtured by regular doses of compost, her plants exuded health.
 She saved rain water in buckets and dug weeds out of the lawn by hand.
 Those lessons have stayed with me, but my strongest memories are about the feelings her garden evoked.

-I don't know how intentional her design was, but it was the powerful sense of well being I experienced in her garden that got me hooked.
+I don't know how intentional her design was, but the powerful sense of well being I experienced in her garden got me hooked.
 Recreating that feeling seems like a pretty good reason to keep at it.
 In fact, it's been the driving force behind every garden I've ever created.